 Cracidae – Chachalacas, Curassows & Guans

-The family Cracidae is made up of chachalacas, guans and curassows.
-These are species of tropical and subtropical Central and South America.
-One species, the Plain Chachalaca, reaches southern Texas, USA.
-Two species, the Trinidad Piping Guan and the Rufous-vented Chachalaca occur on the islands of Trinidad and Tobago respectively.
+These are species of tropical and subtropical Central and South America and Mexico.
+One species, the Plain Chachalaca Ortalis vetula, reaches as far north as southern Texas, USA.
+Two species, the Trinidad Piping Guan Pipile pipile and the Rufous-vented Chachalaca Ortalis ruficauda occur on the islands of Trinidad and Tobago respectively.

 They feed on fruit, insects and worms.
 They build nests in trees, and lay two to three large white eggs, which only the female incubates.
 The young are precocial and are born with an instinct to immediately climb and seek refuge in the nesting tree.
 They are able to fly within days of hatching.

-The IOC recognise 55 species of Guans, Chachalacas & Crassows in the family Cracidae; they are:
+Listed in the new combined AviList, trhe IOC & others recognise 58 species of Guans, Chachalacas & Curassows in 11 genera in the family Cracidae; they are:

 Plain Chachalaca Ortalis vetula